billahdotdev/Learn-CSS/README.md

         grid-row: span 2; /* Spans across two rows */
       }

+### CSS Flexbox vs. CSS Grid

+  • Flexbox is ideal for one-dimensional layouts (either rows or columns).

+  • CSS Grid is better suited for two-dimensional layouts (both rows and columns).

+When to Use Flexbox:

+  • When the layout direction is either horizontal (row) or vertical (column).

+  • Responsive layouts where items adjust based on screen size.

+When to Use Grid:

+  • When you need to create complex layouts with both columns and rows.

+  • For equal-sized or asymmetrical elements that align in both directions.

 # H: Transitions and Animations: Add movement or changes over time.